(Peninsula Energy 100%)

 Table 1: Lance Projects Operating Performance Summary

-No further wellfield development capital expenditures are currently scheduled under the existing alkaline ISR permit beyond those for Header House 10.
+No further wellfield development capital expenditures are currently scheduled under the existing alkaline ISR permit following the completion of construction of Header House 10 during the June 2018 quarter.

 Figure 3: Wellfields and Header Houses, Mine Unit 1, Lance Projects Wyoming USA